Observations in TNG: "The Big Goodbye"

 • Time, Jan 27th, 1941

 A much better look at the magazine issues is possible.
-We can even see the wear of the magazines, which are original issues and not reprints as it seems.
+We can even see the wear of the old magazines, which are original issues and not reprints as it seems.

-The newspaper text appears on newspapers in several other Star Trek episodes.
+This text appears on newspapers in several other Star Trek episodes.

 Newspaper Pages in Star Trek